 Hepatic: Increased serum alkaline phosphatase (≤1% to 2%), increased serum ALT (≤1% to 2%), increased serum AST (≤1% to 2%)

 <1%, postmarketing and/or case reports: Anaphylaxis (includes cough, hypotension, skin rash), injection site reactions (bruising at injection site, erythema at injection site, injection site pruritus, local swelling)

 • Hypersensitivity: Hypersensitivity reactions, including severe anaphylactoid reactions, have been reported after initial dose and months after starting therapy; use with caution in patients with signs and symptoms of active allergic conditions or known history of allergic predisposition.
 Treatment is not recommended in patients with severe allergic conditions.

 • Experienced specialists: Should only be prescribed by fertility specialists.

 Ultrasound to assess follicle size

-Studies in animals or pregnant women have shown evidence of fetal abnormalities and use is contraindicated in women who are or may become pregnant.
+Use is contraindicated in females who are pregnant.
 Resorption resulting in fetal loss would be expected if used in a pregnant woman.
-Exclude pregnancy before beginning treatment.

-• Patient may experience injection site edema, itching, or redness.
-Have patient report immediately to prescriber severe dizziness, passing out, cough, or signs of ovarian hyperstimulation syndrome (severe abdominal pain or bloating; severe nausea, vomiting, or diarrhea; excessive weight gain; shortness of breath; or change in amount of urine passed) (HCAHPS).
+• Ovarian hyperstimulation syndrome like severe abdominal pain or bloating; severe nausea, vomiting, or diarrhea; excessive weight gain; shortness of breath; or change in amount of urine passed

 More about cetrorelix